Texas Alliance for Water Conservation Water College set for Jan. 24

 Connecting today's producers and crop consultants with the latest in irrigation technology and research is the focus of the Texas Alliance for Water Conservation's 4th Annual Water College on Wednesday (Jan.
-24) at Lubbock's Memorial Civic Center (1501 Mac Davis Lane).
+24) at the Lubbock Memorial Civic Center (1501 Mac Davis Lane).

 TAWC Project Director Rick Kellison said that registration for the event begins at 8:30 a.m. with the program starting at 8:50 a.m.
 It is free of charge, CEU credit will be given and lunch will be provided.
 The program concludes at 4:30 p.m.

 Among the program highlights are programs on utilizing variable rate irrigation technology in West Texas cotton; when less is more: soil management for ideal water infiltration; from field to fabric - Wrangler's commitment to healthy soils; and improving corn water use with hybrid selection: trait evaluation for both dryland and limited irrigated systems.

 Other presentations include upcoming weather patterns; an overview of Texas water law; an update from Texas Water Development Board; profit potential using split pivot irrigation strategies in cotton production; grower perspective of various irrigation systems; and the West Texas mesonet – useful tools to aid producers.